Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 * Enter a name and description

 * Select the client secret authentication method as either 'Auto-generated client secret key' or 'Custom client secret key'.
-Here we select 'Custom client secret key'
+Here we select 'Auto-generated client secret key'

-* Enter a client secret.
-You need to remember/store this secret as it will not be displayed anywhere.

 * For the Roles, select what is appropriate for this service account, in this case, we are choosing Central Admin

 * Your service account should now be created:

   ![service acoount dialog screen](/Images/integration/create-service-account.png)

+* Take note of the Client ID and Secret.
+You will need to remember/store the secret as it will not be displayed anywhere again.

 * To verify you can use the CLI: